hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/playwright/pw_executor.md

 import hypotez.src.webdriver.playwright.pw_executor as pw_executor

 # No functions or classes are defined in the provided code, so no tests are possible.
-# Adding dummy functions and attributes for demonstration purposes.
+# Adding dummy functions and attributes for demonStartion purposes.
 # Replace this with the actual code from pw_executor.py if available

 class DummyClass: